 About the U.S. Army Research Laboratory-South

 The U.S. Army Research Laboratory is the U.S. Army’s sole fundamental research laboratory focused on cutting-edge scientific discovery, technological innovation, and are happy to be hosting Gains in the Education of Mathematics and Science (GEMS) in Austin, TX!
-Camps will be in-person this year.
-The program may be converted to a virtual option if COVID related policies change.
+All camps will be in-person.

 Important Student Information